Art has been my love and inspiration since I was a child and I have now spent over 4o years working as a professional watercolor artist.

-Born in Glasgow Scotland , I lived much of my youth in Bo'ness , a town situated near the Firth of Forth river and near the city of Edinburgh.
-When I was nine my family moved north to Aberdeen , the 'Granite City', an old fishing port, which has the North Sea on one side and the road to the Highlands on the other .
+Born in Glasgow Scotland, I lived much of my youth in Bo'ness , a town situated near the Firth of Forth river and near the city of Edinburgh.
+When I was nine my family moved north to Aberdeen , the 'Granite City', an old fishing port, which has the North Sea on one side and the road to the Highlands on the other.
 It was here that I was accepted into Grays School of Art at the age of 17.
-The four year course encompassed many disciplines including drawing and painting, weaving, textiles, graphic art, printmaking and the History of Art and Architecture.
-After graduating in 1979, I spent a year in Edinburgh, working from the Grass Market printing Gallery , on a series of etchings , inspired by the classic architecture and roof tops of old Edinburgh .
+The four-year course encompassed many disciplines including drawing and painting, weaving, textiles, graphic art, printmaking and the History of Art and Architecture.
+After graduating in 1979, I spent a year in Edinburgh, working from the Grass Market printing Gallery, on a series of etchings, inspired by the classic architecture and roof tops of old Edinburgh.
 These etchings were all purchased and sold by Heals of London.
-This marked the begging of my art career.
-I returned to Aberdeen and continued my etching work in the Peacock Print makers .
-As I started adding color to the etchings using watercolors, I began to enjoy the process and loose technique of applying the washes .
+This marked the beginning of my art career.
+I returned to Aberdeen and continued my etching work in the Peacock Print makers.
+As I started adding color to the etchings using watercolors, I began to enjoy the process and loose technique of applying the washes.
 My transition to becoming a watercolor artist had begun and I immediately set up a studio in my top floor attic flat.
 There I painted poppies, chickens, still life and both country and coastal scenes.
 Soon, I was invited to do solo exhibitions in Fine Art Galleries throughout Scotland which were very successful.

-In the year 2000, I relocated to Nevada, USA .
+In the year 2000, I relocated to Nevada, USA.
 I fell in love with and was inspired by my surroundings of high desert mountains and vast sage covered landscapes.
-I am drawn to the open spaces which provide a dramatic backdrop to my subjects which include buffalo herds, wild life, horses and the American Cowboy.
+I am drawn to the open spaces which provide a dramatic backdrop to my subjects which include buffalo herds, wildlife, horses and the American Cowboy.
+My work is shown in local galleries and at juried fine art shows throughout the year at out of state venues.

 In my paintings, I strive to capture and evoke a sense of romantic history - Perri Duncan BA